-If you believe you have a claim against a professional, speak with one of our specialist lawyers who will be able to get you advice about your case.
+If you believe you have a claim against a professional, speak with one of our lawyers who will be able to get you advice about your case.

 The amount of compensation you receive for a professional negligence claim will depend on your individual case, the severity of injury or loss of finances.
 To get an understanding of how much compensation you may be entitled to following a professional negligence claim contact one of our lawyers today.

 As with other personal injury compensation claims, strict time limits apply.
 Professional negligence is a complex area of law and it is best to seek legal advice as soon as you are aware of the negligent actions of the professional.
 Generally, for most professional negligence cases claims for damages need to be commenced within 6 years from the time of the negligent action.
 If a personal injury has occurred as a result of the professional negligence, you have 3 years from the negligent actions to make a claim.

 If you have received poor service due to incompetence, unprofessional behaviour or a one-off mistake you may be entitled to compensation.
 To claim compensation, you must be able to prove: